R3s0l00t/planb/index.md

 This is a collection of apps, search engines, and software that help improve the world by reducing poverty, supporting the environment, and fighting social injustice – just by using them in your daily life!

+New Urls and updates will follow as quick as new alternatives are found.
+Stay tuned !

 ---

 ## **🌱 Environment & Sustainability**